probabl-ai/skore/sphinx/user_guide/reporters.rst

    includes scorers constructed with :func:`sklearn.metrics.make_scorer`.

 Refer to the :ref:`displays` section for more details regarding the `skore` display API.
-Refer to the :ref:`estimator_metrics` section for more details on all the available metrics in `skore`.
+Refer to the :ref:`estimator_metrics` section for the metrics accessor API; use :meth:`~skore.EstimatorReport.metrics.available` at runtime to list metrics on a given report.

 Model interpretability
 ^^^^^^^^^^^^^^^^^^^^^^